Dash-Industry-Forum/codem-isoboxer/README.md

 ## Demo

 Open `test/index.html` in your browser.
 Use the file picker to select a local MPEG-4 file to parse it.
 Results will be in the `window.parsedFile` variable.
 Inspect it from your browser's console.
-Some test files are included in `test/fixtures`.
+Some test files are included in `test/fixtures` (not included in the package published on npmjs.org).

 ## License

-Codem-isoboxer is released under the MIT license, see `LICENSE.txt`.
+`codem-isoboxer` is released under the MIT license, see `LICENSE.txt`.